TricksterGuy/switch-template/README.md

     1. Choose Settings > Environment and scroll down to the Environment Variables section.
         1. Add `DEVKITPRO` and point it to where devkitpro is installed
         2. Add `DEVKITARM` and point it to where devkitarm is.

-To compile in Code::Blocks simply select your target from the list and click the Gear icon to automatically invoke the `Makefile`

 ## Creating a new project
 1. Make a new Code::Blocks project via a user-template you just created above.
 Or simply copy this directory.